zksig/docs/docs/agreement-creation/storage.md

 ## Filecoin/IPFS

-We encrypt (using [xsalsa20](https://www.xsalsa20.com/)) and store two files for every created deal.
+We encrypt (using [xsalsa20](https://www.xsalsa20.com/)) and store two files for every created agreement.

 - an encrypted agreement PDF
 - an encrypted JSON file with agreement details